 Research from the Gottman Institute identifies a principal underlying happy, long-lasting marriages; it is that of “accepting influence.“ Decades of data shows greater marital satisfaction among couples where men accept influence from their wives.
 This corresponds to the tendency of women to have their “heart heard” by husbands in order to feel loved, honored, and respected.
-The chapter in Dr. Gottman’s Seven Principles for Making Marriage Work that elucidates this principle seems imbalanced in favor of men, compared to the parity of the other principles.
+The chapter in Dr. Gottman’s Seven Principles for Making Marriage Work that elucidates this principle seems imbalanced in favor of women, compared to the parity of the other principles.
 As such, it runs the risk of fomenting as many relationship problems as it solves.
 It is certainly true that marriages are happier when men accept the influence of their wives more than might be a man’s natural tendency; however, the chapter is very light on whether women need adjust their own natural tendencies, as men are called to do.
 The truth is, couples are more likely to talk to one another if both genders adjust their natural tendencies, making it easier to accept influence from one another.

 There is another noteworthy book that commends this balanced acceptance of influence; it precedes Dr. Gottman‘s book by about two millennia.
 I like to call it the New Testament.
 In it, Paul pens: “…submit to one another out of reverence for Christ”(Ephesians 5:21) and “…husbands love your wives; wives respect your husbands.“ (Ephesians 5:25).
 Here, both husbands and wives are called to equally adjust their natural tendencies.
 It was for good reason that Paul did not say, “…husbands respect your wives; wives love your husbands.“ He was asking men and women to do the opposite of what comes naturally to them, in order to meet the relational need of their spouse.
 This prescription recognizes that women tend naturally to extend love; while men tend naturally to bestow respect.
 It is the language each knows best; it is how they communicate with their own.
 But it doesn’t work as well in inter-gender relationships.
 What seems perfectly clear is a foreign language to one’s spouse.
 Women long for love; men long for respect.
 Scripture calls men and women to yield to how the other gender typically feels valued in relationship.
 Marriage is a journey of discovery into exactly what the alien gender means by these words, and how these are felt.

 Typically, a woman feels cared for, honored, and loved when her husband patiently listens to her.
 She is more likely to engage in conversation over the dinner table if she has a husband willing to hear what she has to say, without finding fault in what she says, or impatiently offering fixes in order to be done with the subject.
 And for the man?
 Is there anything a woman can do to help him be more conversational?
 Yes.
 The most common complaint I hear from men in unsatisfied marriages is that their wives are “critical and controlling.“ Women want to offer ideas, make suggestions, ask devil’s advocate questions, and generally have influence in decision-making which he, longing for respect, hears as a lack of confidence in his intelligence, competence, strength, or ability to handle things on his own (i.e., without her help).
 Obviously, these are directly in conflict with one another at all times, and quickly become conversational barriers.
 What we have here is a perpetual problem, and thus a couple’s learning opportunity.
 Men want to competently make decisions that will heroically fix things, and protect and serve their wives and families.
-Women want to participate in issues is at hand, not because they doubt their husband’s competence, but because problems are opportunities to draw close; to connect; to practice mutual dependence and thus foster togetherness.
+Women want to participate in issues at hand, not because they doubt their husband’s competence, but because problems are opportunities to draw close; to connect; to practice mutual dependence and thus foster togetherness.